 Remember, though—this is a deposit, not a fee.
 This money should be held in separate bank account and returned to the tenant when the tenant moves out, less any damages that need to be repaired.

 The amount you charge is largely up to you, though many states restrict the amount you can charge, so make sure to check to find any local limitations.
 I typically charge the equivalent of one-month’s rent for a security deposit, though I may charge more than that if the tenant has anything in their background that worries me (which we’ll get to in a short while.)

 For more, see: Landlord Security Deposit Laws: Use, Refund & Restrictions

 How to Rent Your House to the Best Tenants

-The most important decision you make that will determining the success or failure of your rental is the person you put in.
+The most important decision you make that will determine the success or failure of your rental is the person you put in it.

 Finding the best tenants is how to make that rental enjoyable.